mortberg/gen-cart/agda/README.md

 - CCHM: Equivalence with weak fibrations and CCHM fibrations in the presence of a connection algebra structure.

-- cof: Definition of the universe of cofibrant propositions and basic operations on these.
+- cofprop: Definition of the universe of cofibrant propositions and basic operations on these.

 - cofreplacement: Cofibrant replacement and definition of (trivial) cofibrations.